Top 4 Jewish Children’s Books

 3) Joseph Had a Little Overcoat (Caldecott Honor Book)

-This book is a classic that has won a prestigious honor for its illustrations.
-The book focuses on the lesson that something can be made of nothing, and so much in life depends on one’s attitude and approach.
-It also stresses that needless waste, or as is referred to in Judaism, bal tashchit, is to be avoided and something that children should be conscious of.
+This classic book has wonย a prestigious honor for its illustrations.
+It focuses on the lesson that something can be made of nothing and that so much in life depends on oneโs attitude and approach.
+It also stresses that needless waste, or as itย is referred to in Judaism,ย bal tashchit, is to be avoided and something that children should be conscious of.ย ย

 4) It Could Always Be Worse: A Yiddish Folk Tale

 One of the older titles in this listing, this classic, combines fun illustrations that harken back to Yiddish folklife with another important maxim for life.
 As the title makes apparent, the book stresses the importance of being thankful for what we have, even when things seem negative.
-Pass this essential attitude like so many Jewish mothers and grandmothers have done in years past through this book.
+Pass this essential attitude through this book like so many Jewish mothers and grandmothers have done in years past.ย

 A Bonus Favorite